torfinnnome/oppskrift/README.md

 *   **Recipe Management:** Add, view, edit, and delete your personal recipes.
 Recipes can be marked as public (visible to all users, even unauthenticated) or private (visible only to the creator).
 *   **Rich Recipe Details:** Store ingredients, multi-step instructions, serving sizes, prep/cook times, categories, and tags.
-*   **Star Rating System:** Users can rate public recipes (and owners their own private recipes) on a 1-5 star scale.
-Average ratings and vote counts are displayed.
+*   **AI-Powered Recipe Import (Text/URL):** Paste raw recipe text or a URL into the recipe form, and an AI agent (powered by Genkit) will attempt to parse the content and automatically populate the form fields.
+The AI uses the currently selected UI language as a guide for parsing.
+*   **AI-Powered Recipe Import (Image OCR):** Upload an image of a recipe (or drag-and-drop), and the AI will perform Optical Character Recognition (OCR) to extract text, then parse that text to populate the recipe form.
+This feature also uses the selected UI language to guide the AI.
 *   **AI-Powered Image Suggestions:** Get relevant image suggestions for your recipes based on their titles, powered by Genkit and Gemini.
 Images are stored as data URIs after client-side resizing.
 (Note: Image generation availability may be subject to regional restrictions by the model provider, as is currently the case for Norway/EU with `gemini-2.0-flash-exp`).
+*   **Star Rating System:** Users can rate public recipes (and owners their own private recipes) on a 1-5 star scale.
+Average ratings and vote counts are displayed.
+Users can also clear their vote.
 *   **Dynamic Ingredient Scaling:** Adjust serving sizes on the fly, and ingredient quantities will scale automatically.
 *   **Shopping List:** Add ingredients from recipes to a consolidated shopping list.
 *   **Filtering & Searching:** Easily find recipes by searching titles, descriptions, ingredients, categories, or tags.
 Filter by visibility (public, private, community).